Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 1917 Dr. Levy, MD

-These figures [refers to statistics published in 1931 by Dr. Van Ingen and Dr Josephine Baker for NYC] to certainly refute the charge of high mortality among the infants whose mothers are attended by midwives, and instead present the unexpected problem of explaining the fact that the maternal and infant mortality for the cases attended by midwives is lower than those attended by physicians and hospitals.[1917-B; p.
+These figures [refers to statistics published in 1931 by Dr. Van Ingen and Dr Josephine Baker for NYC] strongly refute the charge of high mortality among the infants whose mothers are attended by midwives; these statistics present the unexpected problem of explaining the fact that the maternal and infant mortality for the cases attended by midwives is lower than those attended by physicians and hospitals.[1917-B; p.
 44]

 1921 ~ Dr. Levy examined birth-related mortality in Newark, NJ and found a similar relationship to that of Van Ingen’s survey of Manhattan (a 1913 entry above).